Let’s Get into Some Teen Depression Statistics:

 - Average length of a depressive episode is about 4 to 9 months

-Risk Factors for depression
+Risk Factors for Depression in Teens

 - Low birth weight